 Well-raised pigs and chickens are called “Pasture Raised.”

 The term grass-fed generally refers to cows because their natural diet is pretty much exclusively grass and other weeds.
 You can find grass-fed beef or buffalo at many health food stores now.
 Pigs and chickens are different.
 They eat some grass, and it’s becoming more popular again to feed them grass, but they’re both opportunistic and they’ll eat a lot of different foods: vegetables, bugs, weeds, fruit, corn, etc… So they’re not called “grass-fed” – they’re called “pasture-raised” when they’re allowed to roam around a pasture and eat their natural diet.
-For more info on their natural diets, here’s a great blog post on pigs and one on chickens here.
+For more info on their natural diets, here’s a great blog post on pigs.

 Finding pasture-raised meats in the store is rare

 I have yet to see any pasture-raised chicken in my Whole Foods.
 That’s not to say it’s not at Vitamin Cottage or other health food stores around the country (probably not at Trader Joe’s, though).
 I have seen it at my farmer’s market in Boulder, Colorado, and I know it’s available from local farms around the country and world.

 You can find more info on your local sources of all pasture-raised/grass-fed meats at www.eatwild.com.
 I have found local, pasture raised pork chops at my Whole Foods (just recently added to their selection), but I’ve never found pasture-raised bacon or sausage.
 I bought half a pasture-raised pig from a local farm this year because there was no option for it at Whole Foods at the time, and I wanted to save money.
 I bought mine for about $4/lb (all cuts), whereas I think the pasture-raised pork chops at Whole Foods go for about $8/lb.